-This piece is for the parents of adult children who are lazy, self-destructive, or violent to benevolent members of society.
+This piece is for the parents of adult children who are lazy, self-destructive, or violent toward benevolent members of society.

 We will use the relationship between God and Lucifer/Satan as a starting point.